devopsfmzt/demo-bash-dialog/README.md

 # demo-bash-dialog
 I am trying to create a graphical GUI for a shell script.

+## Important note!
+The key/password in the program is just an example.

 ## Requirements for the program
 - Linux
   - `apt-get install dialog`